martinpickering64/martinpickering.com/content/posts/project-roundhouse/post-nine.md

 {{<figure src="../wide-angled-artistry.jpg" caption="An alternative view via some wide-angled artistry">}}

 A good amount of progress, overall.

+{{<figure src="../IMG_8718--bw.jpg" caption="So let's end with a little bit of moody photography work by Dave Trevor">}}